 - Step 4: Pay the required fees.

 - Step 5: Carefully fill CAT 2020 Application Form and MOU.
-Then send the scanned copies duly filled-in, signed and stamped along with the required enclosures (mentioned inside application form) through email.
+Then send the scanned copies duly filled-in, signed, and stamped along with the required enclosures (mentioned inside application form) through email.

-- Step 6: Stamped and signed MOU (2 copies), Application Form (single copy) in original and other hard copies of documents as specified along with Application Form must be sent duly filled to the Admissions Office of IIM Kozhikode to its address given below:
+- Step 6: Stamped and signed MOU (2 copies), Application Form (single copy) in original and other hard copies of documents as specified along with Application Form must be sent duly filled to the Admissions Office of IIM Indore to its address given below:

 CAT Centre, C/o Admissions Office, Indian Institute of Management - Indore,